ALC Frequently Asked Questions

 What is Concurrent Enrollment (CE)?

 Concurrent Enrollment is a state-wide partnership, allowing high school students the opportunity of earning both college and high school credit concurrently while taking college courses by approved high school teachers.
-These college credits are transferable to most state colleges and universities.
+These college credits are transferable to most state colleges and universities and become part of the students permanent college record.
 Over 90% of our ALC courses are Concurrent Enrollment with either Utah Valley University or Weber State.
+Learn More

 Tuition cost for CE is $5.00 per credit and paid directly to the University.
 There is also a one-time admission fee.
 The fee for UVU is $35.00, and Weber State is $30.00.